Vlad Tepes Dracula

 Vlad Tepes Dracula is a Swedish 1997 video game.
 In English the game is known as Dracula: Reign of Terror.

 Plot

-Set in the 15th century, the player is Romanian general Vlad III whose goal is to recapture lands that were lost to the Turkish.
+Set in the 15th century, the player is Romanian general Vlad III whose goal is to recapture lands that were lost to the Ottoman Empire.

 Gameplay

 The game is a micro-management kingdom simulator, similar to Lords of the Realm.

+The game combines real-time tactics and turn-based strategy.
+The real-time portion covers seizing of territory and castles.
+The turn-based mode provides a world map view with provinces under your control.
+It includes construction of buildings, and upgrading of units.
+This turn-based mode ends when an attack from either player or computer opponent occurs.
+However, the player can switch to the RTS phase at any time.
+Spies are a valuable strategic feature to uncover map and enemy positions in turn-based mode.

 Critical reception

 Game Side Story said the game would appeal to fans of the RTS genre, particularly fans of the game Risk.
+However, it also said the lacking AI can lead to tedium in managing troops and RTS battles.